WohlSoft/Moondust-Devkit-Help/Editing/Placing.md

 ## Overwrite mode

-This feature allow replace items, placed on the map.
-For use them, switch the "Overwrite mode" icon on the toolbar and when you place some item on the map, all colliding items will be removed.
+This feature allows you to replace items placed on the map.
+To use them, switch the "Overwrite mode" icon on the toolbar.
+All new-placed items will cause a removal of all collided items which was placed at the position place before.

 _Draw with overwrite mode_